BAJAJ BROKING

 How Does Nasdaq Work?

-• Bid-Ask Spread: The bid-ask spread represents the difference between the highest price a buyer is willing to pay and the lowest price a seller is willing to accept.
-This spread impacts trading costs and reflects overall market conditions.
+• The Bid-Ask Spread: The difference between the high price a buyer is willing to pay (bid) and the low price a seller is willing to take (ask) is very small.
+Basically, it's the cost of a trade.

 What is Nifty?